 This post contains affiliate links.
 Please read my disclosures.

 Well this vegan mincemeat recipe doesn't worry about any of that.
-The joy of Cranberry Mincemeat is that it is just as delicious made fresh the hour before you make your mince pies or stored in a jar for a couple of weeks and brought out on Christmas Eve to make a last minute batch.
+The joy of this Cranberry Mincemeat is that it is just as delicious made fresh the hour before you make your mince pies or stored in a jar for a couple of weeks and brought out on Christmas Eve to make a last minute batch.

-- Fresh cranberries! - They give the utmost fruitiness to our mincemeat, making it light bright and of course - fresh tasting.
+Fresh cranberries!
+They give the utmost fruitiness to our mincemeat, making it light bright and of course - fresh tasting.
 Dried cranberries are used for good measure.

-- It can be made last minute.
+It can be made last minute.
 It doesn't need any resting time.

-- All the traditional flavours of mincemeat are still there.
-It's not like eating a christmassy fruit pie - this is still very much a mince pie filling with dried vine fruits, spices and apples.
+All the traditional flavours of mincemeat are still there.
+It's not like eating a christmassy fruit pie - this is still very much a mince pie filling with dried vine fruits, spices and chopped apples.

-- It's a perfect mincemeat for all our free-from friends as it is vegan, suet-free, nut-free, dairy-free and gluten-free.
+It's a perfect mincemeat for all our free-from friends as it is vegan, suet-free, nut-free, dairy-free and gluten-free.

 Mincemeat comes in all flavours and variations these days but the most traditional kind of mincemeat is made with suet (which is animal fat).
 This is a no-suet mincemeat and actually has no fat at all.
 It doesn't need it as the focus instead is on the lush fruity (albeit boozy) flavours which make it a much lighter mincemeat but still with deep flavour.